|The Frankfurt-Tipp rating:|

 |Running time:||Approx. 150 min.|

-That's quite a load you've got on Tenet, the new film from Christopher Nolan (Dark Knight, Inception).
-It's the first blockbuster production to hit theaters since the Corona pandemic began.
-For studios and movie theater operators alike, the film is a glimmer of hope: If it manages to draw enough viewers to its hard-pressed theaters so that the $200 million production turns a profit, it could encourage other studios to release more prestige projects rather than keep postponing them.
+That's quite a load you've got on "Tenet", the new film from Christopher Nolan ("Dark Knight", "Inception").
+It is the first blockbuster production to hit theaters since the Corona pandemic began.
+For studios and movie theater operators alike, the film is a glimmer of hope: If it manages to lure enough viewers to its hard-pressed theaters so that the $200 million production turns a profit, that could encourage other studios to release more prestige projects rather than keep postponing them.
 That being said, it's finally getting some really great cinema back where it belongs.
-And that's just damn good!
+And that just feels damn good!

 Not to give too much away about the content.
-Broadly speaking, Tenet is about the mysterious hero (John David Washington), known only as the protagonist, stopping a powerful arms dealer (Kenneth Branagh) from bringing about the end of the world.
+Broadly speaking, "Tenet" is about the mysterious hero (John David Washington), known only as the protagonist, stopping a powerful arms dealer (Kenneth Branagh) from bringing about the end of the world.
 And in order to do that, the laws of time as we know them are put out of commission.
-That's all you should know before going to the movies.
-Because Tenet lives not only from great pictures, but also from the mystery around the story, which admittedly comes along a bit confusing.
-If you thought Inception was already complicated to unravel with its various dream levels, you might well cut your teeth on this one - at least in places.
+That's all you need to know before you go to the movies.
+Because "Tenet" lives not only from great pictures, but also from the mystery around the story, which admittedly comes along a bit confusing.
+If you thought "Inception" was already complicated to unravel with its various dream levels, you might well cut your teeth on this one - at least in places.

 This is not a film to relax and switch off your brain.
 You have to stay attentive from the start, and also watch out for little things that might matter at the end.
 That makes it a wee bit unwieldy, but no less brilliant overall.
 Nolan impressively manages to take a familiar element like time travel (in the broadest sense) and make something completely original out of it - both dramaturgically and visually.
 One sequence in particular stands out: a great action sequence in which time runs forward and backward simultaneously.
 The fact that Nolan hardly resorted to CGI effects in the realization of this ambitious project, but mainly used practical effects on real filming locations, gives the film an authentic touch despite its not entirely realistic story, from which the overall impression clearly benefits.